- libodb http://www.codesynthesis.com/products/odb/

 To see the available configuration options run configure with --help:

-The configure script expects the libodb and libsqlite3 headers and
+The configure script expects the libodb and Boost headers and libraries

-libraries to be installed in a directory where the C++ compiler
+to be installed in a directory where the C++ compiler and linker will

-and linker will search for them by default (normally /usr and
+search for them by default (normally /usr and /usr/local).
+If these

 ./configure CPPFLAGS=-I/opt/libodb/include LDFLAGS=-L/opt/libodb/lib

-If libodb is not installed and you would like to use its build
+If these libraries are not installed and you would like to use their

-directory instead, you can use the --with-libodb configure option
+build directories instead, you can use the --with-libodb, and

 As another example, the following configure command only builds shared